trevorsandy/lpub3d/mainApp/docs/README.txt

  0 LPUB PAGE SIZE LOCAL 8.5000 11.0000 Letter
  0 LPUB PAGE SIZE LOCAL 5.8000 8.3000 A5
  0 LPUB PAGE SIZE LOCAL 5.8678 8.3456 Custom
- Along with the width and height values, if the page size is non-standard, the identifier "Custom" will be automatically used.
-Additionally if an identifier is not present, the identifier "Custom" will automatically used.
+ Along with the width and height values, if the page size is non-standard, the identifier Custom will be automatically used.
+Additionally if an identifier is not present, the identifier Custom will automatically used.
 The page identifier is displayed in the Page Setup dialogue and Size/Orientation change context menu dialogue.
  Also, the LPub3D print/export function no longer needs to parse the model file to capture, in advance, page sizes.
 This capture is performed during the existing page parse and load functions and is exposed to the print routines during printing/exporting.
 This change was necessary to better enable mixed-size page export/printing where it is necessary to 'look ahead' to get the next page's size and orientation parameters in order to configure the printer engine before processing the page.
 Fix: Expand INSERT MODEL meta command behaviour (r825)
  * When using part fading LPUb3D will now process multiple INSERT MODEL commands rendering the CSI content at each command.
 For example, if the instruction document includes different model attachments, the editor can now include a non-faded image of the entire model with each attachment.
 Here is an example of he proper command sequence when used in conjunction with BUFEXCHG: